| 28 Days on Retatrutide |

 Protocol

-I decided to go with a 1mg injection on Saturday night, and 1mg injection Tuesday or Wednesday for 2mg weekly doses.
+I decided to go with a 1mg injection on Saturday night, and 1mg injection Tuesday or Wednesday for a total of 2mg weekly.

-To do so, I bought a 15mg vial.
-Vials are guaranteed for 28 days for best sterility, but I plan to use them for up to 45 days.
-Vials must be kept refrigerated.
-They risk both bacterial contamination and peptides themselves breaking down.
-I have heard retatrutide will last up to 60 days, but any reconstituted peptide is still only good for 28 days.
+Keep in mind that vials are ONLY guaranteed sterile for 28 days.
+I did end up going past that date, but keep this in mind.
+You don't want a vial that is too big to get through.
+Vials also must be kept refrigerated.
+They risk both bacterial contamination and the peptides themselves breaking down and becoming ineffective.
+I have heard that retatrutide will last up to 60 days, but any reconstituted peptide is still only good for 28 days, based on standard medical guidelines for sterility.

-Vials are usually overfilled, so if you get a 10mg vial, it might contain 10.13mg.
+Vials are usually overfilled, so if you get a 10mg vial, it might contain 10.13mg, but you are also never going to get every last drop out of the vial.

 Supplies I needed other than Retatrutride